-An alternative bus service is provided by Stagecoach from Inverness which connects with Pentland Ferries’ sailings see: Pentland Ferries bus connections page.
+An alternative X99 bus service is provided by Stagecoach from Inverness (transfer at Dunbeath and Wick) which on weekdays connects with Pentland Ferries’ sailings.

 By car: Travel via Wick to the Pentland Ferries terminal at Gill’s Bay and either leave your car at Gill’s Bay or take it on the ferry if you are staying longer on Orkney following your tour with Orcadian Wildlife.
 Alternatively drive to John O’Groats and take the Jogferry to Burwick (passenger only in the summer months, see below).